 Whitney Portal Campground has 43 campsites.
 Eighteen of the campsites are listed as Management, which means that reservations are not site-specific.
 For those with Management reservations, a site is assigned upon arrival.
 Thirteen specific sites for RVs, trailers, and tents can be reserved.
-Also a dozen tent only sites and one walk-in site can be reserved.
-Some campsites may be available for first-come, first-served campers.
+Also a dozen tents-only sites and one walk-in site can be reserved.
+Some campsites at Whitney Portal Campground may be available for first-come, first-served campers.
 Campsites are nestled among rocks and mature pines.

 The 22-mile round-trip hike to the summit of Mt.
 Whitney from Whitney Portal is a major undertaking.
 The trail climbs over 6,000 feet.
 Just the uphill climb to the summit can take 7 or 8 hours.
 Many hikers set out well before sun-up and often don't return to their cars until dusk.

 A permit to hike up Mt.
 Whitney is required.
 (See link below.)

 Layered clothing.
 It can be hot on the ascent and windy and cold on the summit.

 Water bottles and filter.
 Plan to refill bottles at the last water at Trail Camp.